gorgexec/MvvmCore/README.md

 3. The top-level Dagger2 component (if only one) or subcomponent (if there are multiple components are used) that corresponds to `Activity` scope must be also extended from `ActivityCoreComponent` interface and include `CoreBindingsModule`.
 Note, that `CoreBindingsModule` is composed during compile time, thus at the first build it would not be found.

-So, totally the component code may be like:
+So, totally the component code may be like that:

 ```java
 @Component(modules = {CoreBindingsModule.class})